 This is one very essential step that you are advised never to ignore.
 As much as it might be a new helmet.

-It can be faulty, so you are advised to check for any weak spots available.
-For the helmet to be effective, you have to take the necessary steps to ensure that it is in the right working order.
+It can be faulty, so you are advised to check for any available weak spots.
+For the helmet to be effective, you must take the necessary steps to ensure it is in the proper working order.

 1. Know the History of the Helmet

-Know where the helmet had been stored in inventory before it was sold because adverse atmospheric conditions are capable of weakening it.
+Know where the helmet was stored in inventory before it was sold, as adverse atmospheric conditions can weaken it.

 2. Carry out Preliminary Observations